Susan Gast, Author

 There are several different types of garlic that you can grow.
 Some of the most popular varieties include:

-Softneck Garlic: Softneck garlic is a type of garlic that is easy to grow and store.
-Softneck garlic has a mild flavor and is often used in cooking.
+Softneck garlic is a type of garlic that is easy to grow and store, has a mild flavor, and is often used in cooking.

-Hardneck Garlic: Hardneck garlic is a type of garlic that has a strong flavor.
-Hardneck garlic is typically used in pickling or roasting.
+Hardneck garlic is a type of garlic that has a strong flavor and is typically used in pickling or roasting.

-Elephant Garlic: Elephant garlic is a type of garlic that is actually a member of the leek family.
-Elephant garlic has a milder flavor than traditional garlic as mentioned above.
+Elephant garlic is a type of garlic that is actually a member of the leek family.
+It has a milder flavor than traditional garlic.

-Garlic has a great source of vitamin A, vitamin C, and vitamin B6, followed by Choline.
-There are trace amounts of vitamin K, Folate, Niacin, Thiamine, Riboflavin, and Pantothenic Acid.
-It is a good source of Potassium, Phosphorus, and Calcium, followed by Iron and Manganese.
-There are trace amounts of Zinc, Copper, and Selenium and contains Omega-3 and Omega-6 fatty acids.
+MINERALS: Potassium, Phosphorus, and Calcium, followed by Iron and Manganese.
+There are trace amounts of Zinc, Copper, and Selenium, and contains Omega-3 and Omega-6 fatty acids.

-Great for tons of recipes: Soups and stews, Italian dishes of all types!
+Garlic is great for tons of savory recipes: Soups and stews, and Italian dishes of all types!

 Air Ventilation Warning